RaphaelIT7/gmod-holylib/README.md

 2. Upload the file into the `lua/bin` folder
 3. Restart the server normally.
 On the next startup the ghostinj will update holylib to use the new file.
+This is done by first deleting the current `gmsv_holylib_linux[64].so` and then renaming the `_updated.so` essentially replacing the original file.

 ## How to update (Older GhostInj versions)

 1. Shutdown the server
 2. Upload the new file
 3. Enjoy it

+## What noticable things does HolyLib bring?
+\- A huge Lua API providing deep access to the engine.
+\- Implements some bug fixes (some bug fixes were brought into gmod itself).
+\- \- `ShouldCollide` won't break the entire physics engine and instead a warning is thrown `holylib: Someone forgot to call Entity:CollisionRulesChanged!`.
+\- Lua Hooks are shown in vprof results (done in the `vprof` module)
+\- Ported a networking improvement over from [sigsegv-mvm](https://github.com/rafradek/sigsegv-mvm/blob/910b92456c7578a3eb5dff2a7e7bf4bc906677f7/src/mod/perf/sendprop_optimize.cpp#L35-L144) improving performance & memory usage (done in the `networking` module)
+\- Ported [Momentum Mod](https://github.com/momentum-mod)'s surfing improvements (done in the `surffix` module)
+\- Heavily improved the filesystem (done in the `filesystem` module)
+\- Greatly improved Gmod's `GMod::Util::IsPhysicsObjectValid` function improving performance especially when many physics objects exist (done in the `physenv` module)
+\- (Disabled by default) Updated LuaJIT version (done in the `luajit` module)
+\- Improved ConVar's find code improving performance (done in the `cvars` module)

 ## Next Update
 \- [+] Added (Experimentally)`luajit` module.